 Figure 4.
-The basis components of a treadle pump.
+The Basis Components of a Treadle Pump

 Treadle pumps built in this style for similar rural applications have been shown to achieve discharge rates of 1.5 liters per second for two meters of head, which far exceeds that of the EMAS pump.
 At 50% efficiency, this discharge rate would only require about 60 W of power, which is feasible.

 Commercially-available treadle pumps, such as the KickStart Super Moneymaker pressure irrigation pump, are already used in more than 20 African nations for irrigation purposes, but have been difficult to research due to the company’s reluctance to ship to the United States (KickStart 2009).
-We have contacted KickStart regarding possible help with our water pump challenge, but as yet have received no response after more than two weeks of waiting.
+We have contacted KickStart regarding possible help with our water pump challenge, but as yet have received no response after more than a month of waiting.
 Our attempts to contact the Cornell alum who founded KickStart have been similarly unsuccessful.

+We have also investigated a standard hand operated diaphragm pump purchased from McMaster-Carr.
+This could be another alternative to the selection of purchasable pumps.
+The pump seems to perform well for its function but we believe that its discharge is not high enough.
+It would also have to be imported from the United States if implemented in Honduras.
+The primary purpose for the purchase of this pump was to take the diaphragm pump apart to study how the mechanism works.

 We are unable to find existing information on lever-operated PVC piston pumps, but are confident that the basic design of a treadle pump could be easily modified to include a simple pivoting lever or possibly a rotary assembly consisting of a gear shaft operated by manually turning a handle, which would be a bit more difficult.